josemariasosa/josemariasosa/README.md

 My major is in Industrial Engineer.
 I worked as a consultant in multiple Lean Six-Sigma projects for different manufacturing companies in the food industry (Hershey's 🍫 and Driscolls 🍓) and in the automotive industry (Precom, Dina trucks, Crown lift trucks).
 Also, in the logistics and transportation industry with a full time job in Potosinos Express 🚛..

 I wanted to study more about Statistical Modeling, so I decided to pursuit a Master of Science degree in Quality Systems.
-During those years, I first encountered open-source projects, specially [The R Project for Statistical Computing](https://www.r-project.org/).
-I graduated with the thesis: **Creating a framework for Design of Experiments in R**.
+In 2012, I first encountered open-source projects, particularly [The R Project for Statistical Computing](https://www.r-project.org/).
+I graduated with the thesis: **Framework for Design of Experiments using R**.

 In late 2016, I started working as a Data Scientist.
 First, I learned `Bash` in order to automate most of my day-to-day tasks.
 I got in love with Linux.
 Blockchain runs in Linux 🐧, everything does.
 Then, I adopted `Python` as my principal working tool.